US gains 0-0 draw at Mexico, in strong position to qualify

 For much of the first half, two sections of American Outlaws in the upper deck were louder than Mexico’s supporters.

-Jordan Pefok sent an open shot wide from a Gio Reyna pass, just after both entered the game.
-Reyna then dribbled half the length of the field in the 77th, evading four tackles before the ball was knocked away.

-As the game opened up, Hirving Lozano sent a shot just over the crossbar.

-Aaron Long and Erik Palmer-Brown entered in the 80th minute, the 37th and 38th American players used in qualifying.
-Palmer-Brown became the 114th player used in the World Cup cycle, the 88th since Berhalter became coach in December 2018.
+NOTES: Aaron Long and Erik Palmer-Brown entered in the 80th minute, the 37th and 38th American players used in qualifying.
+Palmer-Brown became the 114th U.S. player of the World Cup cycle, the 88th since Berhalter became coach in December 2018.

 More AP soccer: https://apnews.com/hub/soccer and https://twitter.com/AP_Sports